 We will now look closer into the implementation of the ResNet-50 training scheme.
-The main training steps reside in the models/image_classification/train_imagenet_main.py file.
+The main training steps reside in the models/resnet/resnet50_tnt.py file.

-The most important step in enabling data parallelism with Tarantella is to wrap the Keras model into a Tarantella model that uses data parallelism for speeding up training.
+The most important step in enabling data parallelism with Tarantella is to wrap the Keras model: